aimer63/fire/docs/notes/returns.md

   - It ensures that the simulated monthly returns and inflation, when aggregated, align with the statistical properties of the annualized input parameters.
   - The conversion from annual to monthly distribution parameters is handled once before sampling.

+---

+## Correlation Assumptions

+A key simplifying assumption in the current simulation model is the **lack of correlation** between all stochastic variables.
+Specifically:

+- **Asset-to-Asset Correlation:** The monthly returns for each asset class (e.g., Stocks, Bonds, Real Estate) are drawn independently.
+The simulation assumes **zero correlation** between the returns of different assets.
+- **Asset-to-Inflation Correlation:** The monthly returns for all asset classes are drawn independently from the monthly inflation rate.
+The simulation assumes **zero correlation** between asset performance and inflation.

+This means that a high return in the stock market in a given month has no statistical bearing on the return of the bond market or the inflation rate for that same month.
+While this simplifies the model, it is an important limitation to consider when interpreting the results.